No products in the cart.

 Oh, the joys of hand sanding.
 To achieve a good hand-satin finish on the blade, I’ll clamp the knife to the rest slowly and surely remove all the scratch marks from the blade.
 This is done by alternating the direction of the strokes and takes a couple of hours to move up through the grits.
 The finger choil and spine are also polished and rounded at the same time.

 And the blade is done.
 Now, just don’t scratch it!

 Handle Fitment and Shaping

 The brass bolsters were drilled, reamed, and shaped to their final dimensions.
-Before the final fitment, the front of the bolsters were polished, as you will not be able to do this once it’s attached without scratching the blade.
+Before the final fitment, the front of the bolsters are polished, as you will not be able to do this once it’s attached without scratching the blade.

 The handle scales were carefully drilled and counter-sunk for the interscrews.
 Now for some epoxy, clamps, and a silent prayer that everything goes smoothly as planned.